eaccmk/OneClickAutomation/README.md

 $ `mvn clean install`

-_For other like me who learnt from miskates and researcher and then finally made it here: Dont forget to read and Floow this_
+_For other like me who learnt from mistake and researcher and then finally made it here: Dont forget to read and Floow this_

 ## Pre-requisites (before you do that 1 click)
 * Android tool :https://developer.android.com/studio#Other (make sure you have /platform-tools and /tools having `adb.exe`)